Call for Entry Has Closed

 - One work per entry.
 You may submit as many entries as you wish.

-- Images showing full work must be against a plain white background.
+- Images showing full work must be against a plain white or black background.

 - Wearable work should be presented and photographed as an art object.